Innovation

 The Hare's Corner Project

-FuturEnergy Ireland is proud to sponsor The Hare’s Corner, an initiative that offers landowners practical support to enhance biodiversity on their land through the creation of habitats such as ponds, native orchards and mini woodlands.
+FuturEnergy Ireland is proud to sponsor The Hare’s Corner, a BurrenBeo Trust initiative that offers landowners practical support to enhance biodiversity on their land through the creation of habitats such as ponds, native orchards and mini woodlands.

 The term ‘Hare’s Corner’ comes from an old rural expression to describe small, ‘awkward’ sections of a field –corners, slopes, wet patches -which were difficult to manage and so were ‘left to nature’, a welcome sanctuary for hares and other wild plants and animals.